-Before being elected to the General Assembly, Gregg served on the Mansfield Town Council for 11 years as the Deputy Mayor.
-Gregg used his position to provide leadership on many issues important to Eastern Connecticut residents.
-He supported good schools, passed balanced budgets for 11 years and was a champion for open space preservation and responsible development.
+Prior to being elected to the CGA, Gregg served as the Deputy Mayor on the Mansfield Town Council for 11 years.
+He used his position to provide leadership on numerous issues important to Eastern Connecticut residents.
+Gregg supported good schools, passed balanced budgets for 11 years, and was a champion for open space preservation and responsible development.
 He also served on Mansfield’s Planning and Zoning and Inland Wetland Agency before his role on the town council.

 Representative Haddad is the Chair of the New England Board of Higher Education and also serves on its Legislative Advisory Committee.
-For nine years, Gregg served as a member of the Board of Directors for ACCESS Community Action Agency, an anti-poverty non-profit organization, including four years as Chair.
-Previously, Gregg was a member of the Mansfield Downtown Partnership Board of Directors where he worked to help create a vibrant, well-planned town center for Mansfield.
+For nine years, Gregg served as a member of the Board of Directors for the ACCESS Community Action Agency, an anti-poverty non-profit organization, including four years as Chair.
+Previously, Gregg was a member of the Mansfield Downtown Partnership Board of Directors, where he worked to help create a vibrant, well-planned town center for Mansfield.
 He also served on the Board of Directors of the Mansfield Discovery Depot, a non-profit community-oriented daycare that serves area families.
-Gregg was also Chairman of the Mansfield Democratic Party for 6 years.
+Gregg was Chair of the Mansfield Democratic Town Committee for six years.

-Prior to becoming a legislator, Gregg worked at the state legislature for the Senate Democrats for 14 years, first as Legislative Aide to former State Senator Mary Ann Handley, and also as Assistant Chief of Staff for former State Senator and President Pro Tempore Donald E. Williams, Jr. Gregg also worked with the CT Citizen Action Group (CCAG) a statewide non-profit citizen organization.
-While at CCAG, he worked on issues important to citizens including environmental protection, consumer rights and health care reforms.
+Before his role as a state representative, Gregg worked at the state legislature for 14 years with the Senate Democrats as a Legislative Aide to former State Senator Mary Ann Handley and as Assistant Chief of Staff to former State Senator and President Pro Tempore Donald E. Williams, Jr. He also worked with the Connecticut Citizen Action Group (CCAG)—a statewide non-profit citizen organization.